 The card earns 3x points on purchases with JetBlue, 2x points at restaurants & grocery stores, 1x on all other purchases.
-You'll receive 50% off in-flight purchases and pay no foreign transaction fees if you choose to use the card internationally.
+It also doesn't charge foreign transaction fees, so you can swipe it abroad without incurring extra costs.

 The JetBlue Business Card

 JetBlue TrueBlue Loyalty Program

 JetBlue allows you to combine TrueBlue points with other household members through the “family pooling” option, making it easier to have enough points for a great travel redemption, and that includes points earned via the business card.
 You'll never have to worry about errant points left in family members account due to a lack of travel.